satukoskinen/piscine-overloaded/README.md

 Submission branches for the Piscine Overloaded assignment.

-Fork the repository, checkout to the branch corresponding to your group, complete the assignment and commit it to the branch.
-Push the changes from your branch to your forked repository.
-Then, make a pull request from the forked repository's branch to the equivalent branch on the original repository on GitHub.
+1. Fork the repository and checkout to the branch corresponding to your group.
+2. Complete the assignment and commit it to the branch.
+3. Push the changes from your branch to your forked repository.
+4. Make a pull request from the forked repository's branch to the equivalent branch on the original repository on GitHub.